 Terms and Conditions

 If you fail to pay the price of services or the portion of the price of services indicated on the booking form in accordance with the established procedure, the booking ceases to be valid.
-The passenger confirms that he/she is aware that the number of seats offered for the flight price is limited and that seats may be unavailable for the specified price, if he/she pays for this flight or other flights late.
+The passenger confirms that he/she is aware that the number of seats offered for the flight price is limited and that seats may be unavailable for the specified price.
 The booking remains unconfirmed until you receive the confirmation e-mail.
 The ticket price may be subject to change until the payment is received, therefore we recommend that you make the payment as soon as possible.

 The passenger must familiarise himself/herself with the selected flight route and required travel documents.
 The passenger confirms that he/she knows and understands that if the carrier decides to change the airport of departure and/or arrival, the passenger will need to take care of carriage from one airport to another on his/her own.

-The passenger confirms that during this booking process he/she has been informed that cheap flight tickets (offered by airlines such as Ryanair, Wizzair, Easyjet, Monarch, Vueling and Norwegian) are not conjunction tickets, i.e. when the passenger transfers between flights, he/she shall reclaim and recheck in the baggage on his/her own.
-The tourist also confirms that when the flight is cancelled, changed or expected to be behind schedule and when he/she fails to catch the next flight, the travel agent, from whom he/she has purchased the ticket, and the flight operator (airline) do not assume any responsibility and do not commit themselves to reimbursing him/her for incurred losses.
+The passenger confirms that during this booking process he/she has been informed that cheap flight tickets (offered by airlines such as Ryanair, Wizzair, Easyjet, Monarch, Vueling and Norwegian) are not conjunction tickets, also, when the passenger transfers between flights, he/she shall reclaim and recheck in the baggage on his/her own.
+The passenger also confirms that when the flight is cancelled, changed or expected to be behind schedule and when he/she fails to catch the next flight, the travel agent or ticketing system, from whom he/she has purchased the ticket, and the flight operator (airline) do not assume any responsibility and do not commit themselves to reimbursing him/her for incurred losses.

 The passenger confirms that he/she has thoroughly acquainted himself/herself with the Terms and Conditions presented to him/her and has understood all the provisions of these Terms and Conditions, and has notified other passengers, beneficiaries, that the booking of travel services is implemented only pursuant to the rules indicated in the Terms and Conditions and that all the passengers must obey these rules.